pantheon-systems/documentation/source/_docs/guides/composer-convert.md

 ## Deploy

 You've now committed the code to a branch.
-If your site has multi-dev, you can deploy that branch directly to a new multidev and test the site in the browser.
+If your site has multidev, you can deploy that branch directly to a new multidev and test the site in the browser.
 If the site doesn't load properly, clear the cache.
-If there are any issues, utilize your site's logs via `terminus drush $site.composify -- wd-show` to inspect the watchdog logs, or follow the directions on [our documentation on log collection](/docs/logs)
+If there are any issues, utilize your site's logs via `terminus drush $site.composify -- wd-show` to inspect the watchdog logs, or follow the directions on [our documentation on log collection](/docs/logs).

 Once you have confirmed the site is working, merge `composify` into `master`, and follow the standard workflow to QA a code change before going live.